 • Cooperative buys hardware at business rates

-• Passes through savings to members
+• Passes the savings through to members

 • Members own their cluster hardware through the coop